bacalhau-project/bacalhau/docs/examples/workload-onboarding/CUDA/index.md

 You can easily execute the same program we ran locally using bacalhau

-The program is mounted by using the -u flag you can specify the link there -u < Link-To-The-Program >
+* The program is mounted by using the `-u` flag you can specify the link there `-u < Link-To-The-Program >`

-Docker container:  nvidia/cuda:11.2.0-cudnn8-devel-ubuntu18.04
+* Docker container `nvidia/cuda:11.2.0-cudnn8-devel-ubuntu18.04`
 for executing CUDA programs you need to choose the right CUDA docker container the container should have the tag of devel in them

-Running the program
+* Running program consists of two parts:
--- /bin/bash -c 'nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu; ./outputs/hello '

-we first compile the program using the nvcc compiler and save it to the outputs directory as hello nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu
+  * Compilation using the nvcc compiler and save it to the outputs directory as hello: `nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu`

-then we execute the hello binary
- ./outputs/hello
+  * Execution hello binary:  `./outputs/hello`

- Note that there is ';' between the commands
+  * You can combine compilation and execution commands.
+Note that there is `;` between the commands:
+`-- /bin/bash -c 'nvcc --expt-relaxed-constexpr  -o ./outputs/hello ./inputs/02-cuda-hello-world-faster.cu; ./outputs/hello `

 ```bash